minipief/pyva/doc/source/data_structures.rst

 Signal
 ------

-The Signal sequence of a physical quantity of managed by the Signal class.
+The Signal sequence of a physical quantity of managed by the :class:`~pyva.data.matrixClasses.Signal` class.
-The rows of the two-dimensional array represent the sequence over the DataAxis for every degree of freedom.
+The rows of the two-dimensional array represent the sequence over the :class:`~pyva.data.matrixClasses.DataAxis` for every degree of freedom.

 .. _fig-Signal: